vidispine/hull/hull/README.md

 To learn more about the general architecture and features of the HULL library see the [Architecture Overview](./doc/architecture.md)

-⚠️**_IMPORTANT!_**⚠️:

-> While there may be several benefits to rendering YAML via the HULL library please take note that it is a non-breaking addition to your Helm charts.
+**⚠️While there may be several benefits to rendering YAML via the HULL library please take note that it is a non-breaking addition to your Helm charts.
 The regular Helm workflow involving rendering of YAML templates in the `/templates` folder is completely unaffected by integration of the HULL library chart.
-Sometimes you might have very specific requirements on your configuration or object specification which the HULL library does not meet so you can use the regular Helm worflow for them and the HULL library for your more standard needs - easily in parallel in the same Helm chart.
+Sometimes you might have very specific requirements on your configuration or object specification which the HULL library does not meet so you can use the regular Helm worflow for them and the HULL library for your more standard needs - easily in parallel in the same Helm chart.⚠️**

 ## Creating and configuring a HULL based chart

 The tasks of creating and configuring a HULL based helm chart can be considered as two sides of the same coin.
 Both sides interact with the same interface (the HULL library) to specify the objects that should be created.
 The task from a creators/maintainers perspective is foremeost to provide the ground structure for the objects that make up the particular application which is to be wrapped in a Helm chart.
 The consumer of the chart is tasked with appropriately adding his system specific context to the ground structure wherein he has the freedom to change and even add objects as needed to achieve his goals.
 At deploy time the creators base structure is merged with the consumers system-specific yaml file to build the complete configuration.
 Interacting via the same library interface fosters common understanding of how to work with the library on both sides and can eliminate most of the tedious copy&paste creation and examination heavy configuration processes.